dav79dmi/volatility-forecasting/README.md

 Feel free to modify the models or experiment with additional features — the notebooks are fully modular and easy to adapt.

+---

+This project is for educational purposes only and is not intended for real-life trading or forecasting.